Home • Welcome to ALSO!

 United States Courts of Appeals Decisions

-1. Google Scholar … In this search interface, one can enter a citation — which must be to the first page of a case report — or a party’s name, and a link to the desired case report is returned.
-(Select “Legal opinions and journals” before starting a search.)
+1. Google Scholar … This is a search interface.
+Select “Case law” then the desired court(s) before starting a search.
+Enter a citation — which must be to the first page of a case report — or a party’s name; a link to the desired case report will be returned.
 Text searching also is possible.
 The search results include links to later case reports in which the targeted case is cited.
 In the targeted case report, page breaks from the original printed volume are indicated, at the level of a line of text (which makes this source useful for serious legal research).
 In many instances, links also are provided, within the case report being examined, to reports of cases that are cited in it.

 Additional Resources

-¶ Courts of appeals decisions at FindLaw (West Group) … Cases can be found by party names, by docket number, or by month-and-year of decision; but cases cannot be retrieved by citation (e.g., “73 F.3d 1”).
+Courts of appeals decisions … [West Group (FindLaw)] — Cases can be found by party names, by docket number, or by month-and-year of decision; but cases cannot be retrieved by citation (e.g., “73 F.3d 1”).
 Free access goes back through the mid-1990s (varies slightly by circuit).
 There is a text-search function.

-¶ 9th Circuit: Summaries of Cases in the Ninth Circuit Court of Appeals … [Willamette Univ.
-Coll. of Law] — This service provides weekly summaries of cases (from 2004 forward) published by the Ninth Circuit Court of Appeals.
-A free e-mail subscription is available (to receive the weekly summaries by e-mail).
+Summaries of cases in the Ninth Circuit … [Willamette Univ.
+Coll. of Law (Ore.)] — Summaries of opinions in cases decided by the Ninth Circuit Court of Appeals, from 2004 forward.
+A free e-mail subscription is available, to receive updates regarding new summaries.

 Top